Dance music superstar Avicii dead at 28 - Journal du Cameroun

 “The scene was not for me,” he told music magazine Billboard after his decision.

 “It was not the shows and not the music.
 It was always the other stuff surrounding it that never came naturally to me.
-All the other parts of being an artist,” he said.
+All the other parts of being an artist,” he added.

 “I’m more of an introverted person in general.
 It was always very hard for me.
-I took on board too much negative energy, I think,” he said.
+I took on board too much negative energy, I think.”

 – ‘Genius and musical innovator’ –